soMukh/Employee-Work-Productivity-Analysis/README.md

 # 📊 Employee Work Productivity Analysis

 ## 📌 Project Summary
-This project focuses on analyzing employee productivity data using **Excel/Google Sheets**.
+This project focuses on analyzing employee productivity data using **Excel**.
 The dataset contains employee work details such as hours worked, tasks completed, productivity scores, and performance ratings.
 Through various functions, PivotTables, and charts, the analysis highlights **top performers, departmental consistency, efficiency metrics, and correlations** between work factors and performance.